Quick Linux Tip:

 If you’re trying to delete a very large number of files at one time (I deleted a directory with 485,000+ today), you will probably run into this error:

-The problem is that when you type something like “rm -rf *”, the “*” is replaced with a list of every matching file, like “rm -rf file1 file2 file3 file4″ and so on.
-There is a reletively small buffer of memory allocated to storing this list of arguments and if it is filled up, the shell will not execute the program.
+and so on.
+There is a relatively small buffer of memory allocated to storing this list of arguments and if it is filled up, the shell will not execute the program.

 My problem is that I needed to delete 500,000 files and it was taking way too long.

-I stumbled upon a much faster way of deleting files – the “find” command has a “-delete” flag built right in!
-Here’s what I ended up using:
+I stumbled upon a much faster way of deleting files - the find

 Using this method, I was deleting files at a rate of about 2000 files/second – much faster!